 Applicants will be required to provide all information requested by RRHA including information on their income, assets and on deductions claimed in the form of paystubs, computerized award letters for income received from government sources such as Temporary Assistance to Needy Families (TANF), court-ordered child support, social security, supplemental security income, unemployment compensation, bank statements, 401(k) statements, stock statements, and all other forms of income.
+Applicants will sign the appropriate releases for third party verification of income.
 RRHA will follow the verification guidance provided by HUD in PIH Notice 2010-19 Verification Guidance and subsequent guidance issued by HUD in PIH Notice 2013-03 and 2013-04 when verifying income.
 If any required information is missing, the family will be provided a list of the documentation required, which must be submitted to RRHA within 15 business days of notice to the applicant that the missing information is required.
 If the applicant is not able to timely provide the information, the application will be rejected.